Logos

 Concept 1 used a modern typeface with selective letter cuts to create a futuristic feel.
 Early imagery was removed to avoid distracting from the typography.

-Concept 2 featured a clean, widely spaced typeface paired with compass and protractor imagery, representing engineering tools and echoing the initials A and D. This concept introduced a more playful aesthetic, giving Mr. Alvin an alternative direction.
+Concept 2 featured a clean, widely spaced typeface paired with compass and protractor imagery, representing engineering tools and echoing the initials A and D. This concept introduced a more playful aesthetic, giving the client an alternative direction.

 Concept 4 featured a segmented gradient cog to evoke engineering in a refined, serious tone.
 The lighter typography was used to balance the bold imagery, striking a balance between minimalism and visual interest.

-To help Mr. Alvin visualise how each concept would appear in real-world use, I provided mock-ups featuring the logos on his email footer and LinkedIn profile.
-After presenting the concepts and explaining the design rationale, he gave highly positive feedback and selected Concept 5 as the final identity for Alvin Design Ltd.
+To help the client visualise how each concept would appear in real-world use, I provided mock-ups featuring the logos on an email footer and LinkedIn profile.
+After presenting the concepts and explaining the design rationale, the client gave highly positive feedback and selected Concept 5 as the final identity for Alvin Design Ltd.

 Logo Concept 1